 In this scenario, however, it is very likely that the employer will seek repayment of the signing bonus from the employee, depending on the terms of any agreement between the parties.
-To avoid post-termination issues, employers should provide such signing bonuses only pursuant to a written agreement clearly defining the employee’s commitment in exchange for the bonus.
-Generally, such agreements will indicate what an employee’s requirements are with regard to repayment should employment terminate earlier than anticipated by the agreement.
+To avoid post-separation issues, employers should provide such signing bonuses only pursuant to a written agreement that clearly defines the employee’s commitment in exchange for the bonus.
+Generally, such agreements will indicate what an employee’s requirements are with regard to repayment should employment terminate—whether voluntarily or involuntarily—earlier than anticipated by the agreement.
 Such agreements must be clearly drafted so that the status of employment is not altered and the employment remains at-will.

 Notwithstanding the foregoing, if an employer provides an individual with a signing bonus prior to the commencement of employment without a written agreement, the employee may have no legal obligation to return the bonus.
 Absent such an agreement, the employer’s only legal recourse may be a claim of unjust enrichment against the individual.
 An unjust enrichment claim arises when a party alleges that the other party obtained a benefit to which they were not entitled.
 In this case, the individual accepted the payment of a bonus with the expectation that they would work for the company.
 The individual’s failure to work may form the basis for an unjust enrichment claim.

-Further, at least one court has held that the language of an offer letter can determine when a signing bonus vests, requiring payment to the candidate.
-A candidate may be entitled to payment of the signing bonus, regardless of whether he or she actually commenced employment, if the offer letter suggests that the bonus “vests” upon acceptance of the offer.
+Further, at least one court has held that the language of an offer letter can determine when a signing bonus vests, requiring payment to the candidate by the employer.
+A candidate may be entitled to payment of the signing bonus, regardless of whether employment has actually commenced, if the offer letter suggests that the bonus “vests” upon acceptance of the offer.
 If, on the other hand, the signing bonus is payable to the candidate only upon commencement of employment, the employer, generally, has no legal obligation to provide payment if the candidate never actually starts working.
-As such, a candidate should make sure that the offer letter clearly states that he or she is entitled to the signing bonus, even if the offer is rescinded.
+As such, the candidate should have a clear understanding of the parameters surrounding the payment of the signing bonus.

 In sum, because most employment offers and acceptances are for unspecified periods of time, the creation of an enforceable employment contract based on an offer and acceptance is unlikely.
-While there may be a moral commitment to follow through with the employment relationship, especially when a signing bonus is involved, the employer and job candidate must rely on their ethical commitments to each other for the agreement to have any viability beyond which is stated herein.
+While there may be a moral commitment to follow through with the employment relationship, the employer and job candidate must rely on their ethical commitments to each other for the agreement to have any viability beyond which is stated herein.

-Because laws are not intended to regulate all conduct or to remedy all harm, we regard ethical principles as the platform for managing our dealings with others.
+Because laws are not intended to regulate all conduct or to remedy all harm, the ethical principles are regarded as the platform for managing our dealings with others.
 If an action results in injury to someone, where no firm rules or prescriptive standards exist, we seek to negotiate fair resolutions for individual situations.
-We try to achieve outcomes that everyone can live with, even if the terms aren’t fully satisfactory to all.
+We try to achieve outcomes that everyone can live with, even if the terms are not fully satisfactory to all.

 No one should deny that there is damage incurred as a result of a rescinded offer.
 For the employer, there are short-term, unrecoverable recruiting costs, including lost employee time.
 Longer term, there is loss of credibility and reputation on campus.